ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 - {: hide-dashboard} An account for the {{site.data.keyword.cloud_notm}} Platform
 - Content in fixed form, like text (HTML would be perfect) and image files.

+Check that you have the access as appropriate to either the instance of {{site.data.keyword.cos_full_notm}} you will be using or the proper [permissions](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions) for the buckets you will be using for this tutorial.
+{: console}

+For use of the [AWS CLI](/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli) with this tutorial, you will need to [obtain HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).
+Then, start your CLI session at the command prompt with `aws config` where you paste the `access_key_id` and `secret_access_key` from your credentials at the appropriate prompt.
+{: aws}

+Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials) stored as appropriate for your task.
+If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=javascript).
+{: javascript}

+Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials) stored as appropriate for your task.
+If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=java).
+{: java}

+Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials) stored as appropriate for your task.
+If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=python).
+{: python}

 ## Create a bucket configured for public access
 {: #static-website-create-public-bucket}